hartmaj2/state-exam-prep/study-notes/pdisk/pdisk.md

 - use generalized Euler's formula (the one with inequality)

-- use the argument that an edge maximal planar graph is a triangulation (no more edges can be added to preserve planarity)
+- ❗each face is bounded by at least $3$ edges

 #### (3)